-Putting on PPE 2.
-Put on d minate hands isposable apron/gown hask (Surgical or FFP2 For AGP) 49 For FFF 2 A Fit Ch A. Place mask over nose, mouth and chin B. Fit flexible nose piece over nose bridge C. Secure on head with elastic D. Adjust to fit E. Inhale - mask should collapse F. Exhale - check for leakage around face 4.
-Put on g 5.
-Put on g oggles if required loves Removing PPE - 1 ents' Z. Decontaminate nanos In patients' room Remove goggles Remove gown or apron
+Putting on PPE

+2. Put on c minate hands isposable apron/gown nask (Surgical or FFP2 For AGP) 40

+For FFF 2 A

+Fit Ch A. Place mask over nose, mouth and chin B. Fit flexible nose piece over nose bridge C. Secure on head with elastic D. Adjust to fit E. Inhale - mask should collapse F. Exhale - check for leakage around face ANT

+4. Put on g 5.
+Put on g

+Removing PPE

+In patients' room Remove gloves (avoid touching the outside of the gloves) Decontaminate hands Remove goggles Remove gown or apron (avoid touching the front of the gown/apron)

+(avoid touching the nont of the gowlyapion)